zjlywjh001/ManifestEditor/README.md

  -aa,--applicationAttribute <application-attribute-name-value>
                              set the application attribute,  name and value shou ld be separated by : , if name is in android namesp ace, prefix "android-" should be set, multi option is supported -an,--applicationName <new-application-name>
+                             set the app entry application name -cep,--coexisting           Generate new Co-existing Package.
+Package name spec ified in -pkg param. if new package name not specif ied, it will be generated automatically.
-                             set the app entry application name -d,--debuggable <0 or 1>    set 1 to make the app debuggable = true, set 0 to m ake the app debuggable = false -dmd,--deleteMetaDataList <delete-meta-data-name>
+ -d,--debuggable <0 or 1>    set 1 to make the app debuggable = true, set 0 to m
+                             ake the app debuggable = false -dmd,--deleteMetaDataList <delete-meta-data-name>